TIGE-FAMA-N-ULRICH/Refonte-/README.md

 3. **Security Policies**: Detailed security governance framework, including IAM policies, encryption rules, and compliance measures.
 4. **SIEM and Monitoring Setup**: Logs, dashboards, and incident reports created during the monitoring phase.
 5. **GitHub Repository**: Source code, configurations (e.g., Terraform files), and documentation for reproducing the project.

----

-This version ensures all details from your original file are included, formatted for clarity and professionalism.
-Let me know if you need further refinements! 🚀